Meet Our Leaders

 Julie Wood, Vice President of HR Strategy and Operations

 Julie Wood has worked in the Human Resources (HR) Department of Heifer International since 2001.
-As the Vice President of HR Strategy & Operations, Julie leads the global strategic vision of HR in areas such as Talent Management and Development, Total Rewards, Workforce Planning, and Employee Relations.
-Prior to Heifer International, Julie served as the Community Outreach Coordinator for an Arkansas based nonprofit organization, Arkansans for Drug Free Youth.
+As the Vice President of HR Strategy & Operations, Wood leads the global strategic vision of HR in areas such as Talent Management and Development, Total Rewards, Workforce Planning, and Employee Relations.
+Prior to Heifer International, she served as the Community Outreach Coordinator for an Arkansas based nonprofit organization, Arkansans for Drug Free Youth.
 There she was responsible for community/volunteer recruitment and outreach as well as grant-writing and fundraising.
-Julie has earned certifications as a Senior Professional in Human Resources (SPHR) and as a SHRM Senior Certified Professional (SHRM-SCP).
+Wood has earned certifications as a Senior Professional in Human Resources (SPHR) and as a SHRM Senior Certified Professional (SHRM-SCP).
 She received her bachelor’s degree in Health Sciences from the University of Arkansas at Little Rock (UALR) and has worked towards a Master’s degree in Public Administration at UALR.